 b.
-With public or community sanitary sewer.
+With public/community sanitary sewer and public/community water supply.

 Min.
 Lot Area Min.
 Lot Width 25,000 sq. ft.
-90 ft
+100 ft

-Further reductions may be permitted when proportionate to and consistent with smaller minimum lot sizes prescribed in the underlying zoning district regulations, such as the 15,000 minimum lot size for lakefront lots in the R-1 District and reduced lot sizes for multiple family dwellings in the R-2 District.
+Further reductions may be permitted when proportionate to and consistent with smaller minimum lot sizes prescribed in the underlying zoning district regulations, such as the 15,000 minimum lot size for lakefront lots in the R-1 District and reduced lot sizes for multiple family dwellings in the R-2 District, but except as specifically so provided in this ordinance, the restrictions of Section 3.08.H shall apply.

-Each lot shall have a minimum of 30 feet of frontage measured at the edge of the road or street.
-The minimum lot width shall be measured across the front of the house between side lot lines.
+Each lot shall have a minimum of 50 feet of frontage measured at the street right-of-way.
+The minimum lot width shall be measured between side lot lines as provided more specifically in Section 2.13 Lot Width.

 - 2. Perimeter Lot Sizes.
 The Planning Commission may require that an OS-PUD be developed with lot sizes on the perimeter which will blend with adjacent land uses (planned or existing). - 3.
 Setbacks.
-Building setbacks within an OS-PUD shall be determined by the Planning Commission subject to Township Board approval and shall be established to achieve the intent and purpose of this chapter. - 4.
-Sidewalks.
+Building setbacks within an OS-PUD shall be determined by the Planning Commission subject to Township Board approval and shall be established to achieve the intent and purpose of this chapter.

+- 4. Sidewalks.
 The Planning Commission may require sidewalks in accordance with the Township's site condominium regulations and subdivision regulations. - 5.
 Grading.
 Grading within the PUD shall comply with the following requirements: - a.
 To preserve the natural appearance and beauty of the property, all graded areas, cuts and fills will be kept to a minimum.
-With due regard to the requirements of development of the property, as well as to serve the other specified purposes of this chapter, specific requirements may be placed on the size of areas to be graded or to be used for building, and on the size,

-- height, and angles of cut and fill slopes and the shape thereof, so long as such requirements are reasonable.
+With due regard to the requirements of development of the property, as well as to serve the other specified purposes of this chapter, specific requirements may be placed on the size of areas to be graded or to be used for building, and on the size, height, and angles of cut and fill slopes and the shape thereof, so long as such requirements are reasonable.
 In appropriate cases, retaining walls may be required. - b.
 All areas indicated as dedicated open space on the approved development plan shall be undisturbed by grading, excavating, structures or otherwise except as permitted by this subsection.
 Drainage improvements, utility lines, riding trails, hiking trails, picnic areas, stables and similar recreational improvements and amenities may be placed in natural open space areas if approved by the Planning Commission and Board. - c.
 Grading within the PUD shall be planned and carried out so as to avoid erosion, pollution, flooding or other adverse effects upon the land, and so have a minimal effect upon the environmental characteristics of the land as reasonably feasible. - 6.
 Private Roads.
 Private roads within a PUD shall conform to the private road requirements of this Ordinance.
 The Planning Commission however may modify the requirements for private roads contained herein and in doing so, the following criteria shall be considered: - a.
 Number and type of dwelling units served by private road. - b.
 Traffic generation. - c.
 Existing topography and vegetation. - d.
 Security provisions. - e.
 Inter-relationship with the public street network. - f.
 Future provisions of public utilities. - g.
 Likelihood of public dedication of the roadway.